geoant1/UCL_renewLibraryBooks_noFines/README.md

 # UCL_renewLibraryBooks_noFines
 Here's a script with Selenium API to automatically renew library loans not to be exasperated by fines.
-Make this script run with OSX/whatever reboot.

 ### Requirments:
 * Selenium - can be installed via pip or miniconda (or anaconda) by running